 While some taxpayers still file their annual returns the old-fashioned way with a wet ink signature and a postage stamp, many choose instead to file electronically.
 If you do e-file your tax return, the Internal Revenue Service (IRS) requires you to use a personal identification number (PIN) to validate your return and act as your electronic signature.
 If you have e-filed your tax return in the past, you have already chosen a PIN.
 At one time, the IRS website featured an online tool to recover a lost PIN, but in 2016, the tool was removed in response to a hacking threat.
 Not to worry, however; If you don't have your PIN from last year, you can use your adjusted gross income (AGI) from last year's tax return to verify your identity.

-Self-Select or Practitioner
+Choosing Your PIN: Self-Select or Practitioner

-Perhaps the easiest way to get your IRS PIN from last year's taxes is to simply check that tax return.
+Perhaps the easiest way to get your AGI from last year's taxes is to simply check that tax return.
 If you filed Form 1040, your AGI is located on line 37.
 On Form 1040A, AGI is located on line 21.
 AGI appears on line 4 of form 1040EZ.
 Your AGI from last year's tax return must match IRS records.

 - Creatas/Creatas/Getty Images